Many people will have jumped straight here to see what we think of the phone, so we'll get the salient points out of the way first.

 The Galaxy S4 seemed to be a boring iteration of the S3, and we were ready to be fully nonplussed by it.
 But you then realise that deep in the Samsung labs they took apart the older version and then upgraded it in nearly every way, so this really is very, very good Galaxy S3 here.

 The screen is out of this world.
 Even at a lower PPI the 5-inch display dominates the competition.
 We love how Samsung has evened out the colour by default, so the usual 'OHMYGERD, the colors are too over the top!!!1!' argument is mostly moot.

 It's clear, bright and vivid, and there's very little it isn't great for.

-TouchWiz is an Android skin that rewards you for playing with it - and in today's over-sanitised smartphone world, being able to discover features is a real treat to a lot of users.
+TouchWiz is an Android skin (Android 4.2, don't forget) that rewards you for playing with it - and in today's over-sanitised smartphone world, being able to discover features is a real treat to a lot of users.

-Battery life is strong, 4G is a real step forward in speed and the addition of a microSD card slot is what we're looking for in a phone still.
+Battery life is strong, and the addition of a microSD card slot is what we're looking for in a phone still.
 Hear that, HTC and Google?

 While the Samsung Galaxy S4 is a much better phone than the S3 and most of the competition, there are still some niggles that we can see being problematic.

 For a phone that's so quick to run through nearly every task we were a little upset to see how long it takes to load a gallery up.
 This problem is compounded with a microSD card, and the more stuff on there, the more the phone has to parse.